grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

     }
 }
 ```
 Note that by default `-mcd 16` is `-dlt <INT_MAX>` values are used.
 Choosing values that use less memory can be particularly important in the context of embedded devices.
+Testing different combinations of the `-mcd` and `-dlt` options can help optimize CPU utilization.

 ### Managing DSP Memory Layout